pjeannin/Epitech/README.md

-You will find some project made at Epitech sorted by modulesff.
+You will find some project made at Epite ch sorted by modulesff.